artap-framework/artap/README.md

 *The Windows versions are only partially, the linux packages are fully supported at the current version.

+### Linux

+You can install the full package, which contains the agrossuite package by the following command:

+    pip install --upgrade pip # make sure that pip is reasonably new pip install artap[full]

 ## Basic usage

 The goal of this example to show, how we can use Artap to solve a simple, bi-objective optimization problem.